-If you're looking for a police report for a minor incident, for insurance or bank purposes you're in the right place.
+If you're looking to submit a police report for a minor incident or for insurance or bank purposes, you're in the right place.

 - Is this an emergency?

 - Is your home currently being broken in to or has it been?

 - Are you witnessing a fight, criminal activity, etc.?

 - Do you know or can you describe ANY of the suspects?

 - This includes: Do you have video surveillance of the suspects?

 - Is the combined financial loss more than $2,500?

 If you can answer yes to any of these questions, stop now and dial 911!